sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

 from [CO8TW Coax Calculator][coaxcalculator] on qsl.net.

 Belden 8219 (RG58A) was chosen as the cable with lengths of 10 and 30 meters.
-It's uncommon to feed end-fed antennas with a long run of coax, especielly when portable, as the transformer is usually not mounted high.
+It's uncommon to feed end-fed antennas with a long run of coax, especially when portable, as the transformer is usually not mounted high.
 I personally never use more than 5-7 meters of coax (RG-58), unless it is a horizontal dipole.
 This still allows me to get the transformer up a few meters in the air just